History of DoorDash in Timeline

 On December 18, 2023, DoorDash was added to the Nasdaq-100 index.

-In February 2024, DoorDash was obligated to pay a $375,000 civil penalty for illegally selling personal data.
-They also had to begin complying with privacy laws like CCPA and CalOPPA.
+In February 2024, DoorDash was obligated to pay a $375,000 civil penalty for illegally selling personal data and to begin complying with privacy laws such as CCPA and CalOPPA.

-As of the end of 2024, DoorDash and its European subsidiary Wolt had operations in 32 countries outside the United States.
+As of the end of 2024, DoorDash, including its European subsidiary Wolt, operated in a combined total of 32 countries outside the United States.

 2024: Fortune 500 Debut